transmissions11/solcurity/README.md

 ## Functions

+- `F1` - Can it be external?
-- `F1` - Set visibility: Change external to public to support batching.
-Should it be private?
+- `F2` - Should it be private?
 (SWC-100)
-- `F2` - Should it be payable?
+- `F3` - Should it be payable?
-- `F3` - Can it be combined with another similar function?
+- `F4` - Can it be combined with another similar function?
-- `F4` - Check behavior for all function arguments when wrong or extreme.
+- `F5` - Check behavior for all function arguments when wrong or extreme.
-- `F5` - Checks-Effects-Interactions pattern followed?
+- `F6` - Checks before effects pattern followed?
 (SWC-107)
-- `F6` - Check for front-running possibilities, such as the approve function (SWC-114)
+- `F7` - Check for front-running possibilities, such as the approve function (SWC-114)
-- `F7` - Avoid insufficient gas griefing (SWC-126)
+- `F8` - Avoid insufficient gas griefing (SWC-126)
-- `F8` - Are the correct modifiers applied, such as `onlyOwner`?
+- `F9` - Are the correct modifiers applied, such as `onlyOwner`?
-- `F9` - Return arguments are always assigned?
+- `F10` - Return arguments are always assigned?
-- `F10` - Write down and test invariants about state before a function can run correctly.
+- `F11` - Write down and test invariants about state before a function can run correctly.
-- `F11` - Write down and test invariants about the return or any changes to state after a function has run.
+- `F12` - Write down and test invariants about the return or any changes to state after a function has run.

 ## Modifiers

 - `M1` - No storage/memory changes (except for a reentrancy lock)
-- `M2` - No external calls.
+- `M2` - No external calls if possible.
-- `M4` - Are any unbounded loops/arrays used that can cause DoS?
-(SWC-128)
-- `M5` - Check behavior for all function arguments when wrong or extreme.

 ## Code